Dekoher/Dekoher/README.md

 }
 ```

-##### In my free times i like to be learning new technologies on my own, mix some music, and do maker IoT projects, with raspberry pi, arduino, ESP8266, etc.
+##### In my free times i like to learn about new technologies on my own, mix some music, and do maker IoT projects, with raspberry pi, arduino, ESP8266, etc.

 ##### You can speak to me in Spanish of course because I'm Mexican 😃🇲🇽 and also in English.